ljstaib/cs506-finalProject/README.md

 Please see "RevisedProjectProposalDeliverable2.pdf" under Deliverable-2:</br>
 Relevant edits to our project proposal are at the bottom.</br>
 Further data analysis has been done in 'exploration.ipynb'

+### Project Deliverable 3
+Please see "RevisedProjectProposalDeliverable3.pdf" under Deliverable-3:</br>
+Relevant edits to our project proposal are at the bottom.</br>
+Further data analysis has been done in 'exploration.ipynb'</br></br>